Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: Tactile sensor experiment

 The sensor's touch localization accuracy was evaluated by measuring the error between the reconstructed compressed area's centroid and the actual indenter position.
-A 15 mm diameter indenter applied a constant 10 N force at 18 different positions, spaced 15 mm apart along both the x- and y-axes.
+A 15 mm diameter indenter applied a constant 10 N force at 27 different positions, spaced 15 mm apart along both the x- and y-axes.
 The touch location was determined using the method described in \cite{RN906}.
-As shown in Figure \ref{Fig7}, the average localization error was 5.4 ± 2.2 mm.
-The sensing region was divided into a touch area and a bending area (currently set to 4 cm in length).
-Due to its distance from the electrodes, the bending area exhibited lower touch localization accuracy.
-Future improvements could include adding more electrodes near this region to enhance touch sensing precision.
+The touch positions are estimated by computing the centroid $(x_c, y_c)$ of the reconstructed image, as shown in Figure \ref{PE_DL} (a).
+Specifically, for the post-processed output, the centroid is calculated using a weighted average of pixel coordinates, where the weights correspond to the pixel intensities.
+This can be expressed as:

+Here, $P_i$ denotes the pixel value at coordinate $(x_i, y_i)$ in the post-processed image.
+As shown in Figure \ref{PE_DL}(b), the error vectors represent the differences between the actual touch positions and the estimated locations.
+For each indentation point, we collected 8 repeated samples, resulting in an average localization error of 4.8 ± 2.8 mm.